Planning considerations for tax, liquidity, charitable, and estate planning strategies

 Potential changes to estate/gift exclusion amounts

-On the wealth transfer tax side, high-net-worth individuals have been encouraged over the past few years to take advantage of higher estate/gift exclusion and generation-skipping transfer (GST) exemption amounts before they are subject to a cut at the beginning of 2026.
+Over the past few years, high-net-worth individuals have considered taking advantage of higher estate/gift tax exclusion and generation-skipping transfer (GST) tax exemption amounts before they are subject to being cut at the beginning of 2026.

-Whether they acted on this advice or opted to wait, now is a good time for families to review potential gifting strategies with their advisors to determine whether their plans may be hampered by estate taxes, either at today’s levels or when changes come.
-Implementing a proactive, multiyear gifting plan could help you consider the pros and cons of your decisions.
-After all, the year 2026 will arrive sooner than you think.
+Whether you acted or opted to wait to see what happens with the law, now is a good time to review potential gifting strategies with your advisors to determine whether your plans may be hampered by estate taxes, either at today’s levels or if changes do come.
+Implementing a proactive, multiyear gifting plan could help reduce your eventual transfer tax exposure.
+The year 2026 will arrive sooner than you think.

 Potential income tax increases